KivApple/dell-charger-emulator/README.md

 |     40 |      2 | 0x3D 0x94               | CRC-16/ARC (LSB first)   |

 The description may not be entirely accurate.
 I'll be glad if you clarify.

+You can use Python utility dell-charger-data-editor.py to easily change this values.

+You must flash the EEPROM data together with the program code.
+Later you can only re-write EEPROM.

 **Warning: do not mask the weak power adapter to a more powerful one.
 This can lead to hardware damage.**